 Teamwork and leadership skills, the ability to learn quickly and work under pressure, a strong work ethic and dedication to the mission.
 Today’s fast-moving businesses seek workers with these skills and veterans have them, but no easy way to communicate their experience.
 Cisco Veterans Program connects returning service members with educational opportunities and rewarding careers.

-- Cisco has provided more than $1 million in seed funding to Futures Inc. to develop innovative job portals that use a sophisticated algorithm to match military job codes with civilian jobs and career paths.
+- Cisco has provided more than $1 million in seed funding to Futures Inc. to develop cloud-based job pipelines that use a sophisticated algorithm to match military job codes with civilian jobs and career paths.

-- The IT Training and Certification Program offered scholarships to fast track IT training and certification for 1000 service members to help them stand out with hiring managers.
+- The IT Training and Certification Program fast tracked transitioning military personnel through IT training and certification then matched them to high-demand civilian jobs.

 - Military hiring events use Cisco-funded Futures, Inc. technology to pre-match candidates to positions and Cisco WebEx for virtual interviews to increase the success rate for participants.